htko89/fcc-tribute-page/README.md

 project: "01 - Build a Tribute Page"
 ---
 # Student Project - Free Code Camp
-Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.
+Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/

 ## Project Criteria:
 * Fulfill the below user stories.
 Use whichever libraries you need.
 Give it your own personal style.